AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-advanced.md

 if (obj.ttl + 300s > 0s) {
 ```

-### When the Magento backend is not healthy
+### When the Commerce backend is not healthy

-If the Magento backend is not responsive, Varnish serves stale content from cache for three days (or as defined in `beresp.grace`) plus the remaining TTL (which by default is one day), unless the cached content is manually purged.
+If the Commerce backend is not responsive, Varnish serves stale content from cache for three days (or as defined in `beresp.grace`) plus the remaining TTL (which by default is one day), unless the cached content is manually purged.

 ## Saint mode

 Saint mode blacklists unhealthy backends for a configurable amount of time.
 As a result, unhealthy backends cannot serve traffic when using Varnish as a load balancer.
 Saint mode can be used with grace mode to allow for complex handling of unhealthy backend servers.
 For example, if one backend server is unhealthy, retries can be routed to another server.
 If all other servers are down, then serve stale cached objects.
 The saint mode backend hosts and blackout periods are defined in the `default.vcl` file.

-Saint mode can also be used when Magento instances are individually taken offline to perform maintenance and upgrade tasks without affecting the availability of the Magento site.
+Saint mode can also be used when Commerce instances are individually taken offline to perform maintenance and upgrade tasks without affecting the availability of the Commerce site.

 ### Saint mode prerequisites

 Designate one machine as the primary installation.
 On this machine, install the main instance of Magento, mySQL database, and Varnish.

-On all other machines, the Magento instance must have access the primary machine's mySQL database.
-The secondary machines should also have access to the files of the primary Magento instance.
+On all other machines, the Commerce instance must have access the primary machine's mySQL database.
+The secondary machines should also have access to the files of the primary Commerce instance.

 Alternatively, [static files](https://glossary.magento.com/static-files) versioning can be turned off on all machines.
 This can be accessed from the Admin under **Stores** > Settings > **Configuration** > **Advanced** > **Developer** > **Static Files Settings** > **Sign Static Files** = **No**.

-Finally, all Magento instances must be in production mode.
+Finally, all Commerce instances must be in production mode.
 Before Varnish starts, clear the cache on each instance.
 In Admin, go to **System** > Tools > **Cache Management** and click **Flush Magento Cache**.
 You can also run the following command to clear the cache:

 ```bash
 bin/magento cache:flush